China Proposes To Cut Two Thirds Of Its $3 Trillion In USD Holdings

 The Economic CollapseApr 12

 Everything that you own is slowly being taken away from you.
 It is being done purposely and it is being done by design.
 Many Americans like to think of themselves as "well off", but as will be demonstrated below, we don't "own" nearly as much as we think that we do.
 The truth is that most of us have to frantically run around accumulating wealth as rapidly as we can so that we can somehow stay ahead of the rate that wealth is being taken away from us.
-The entire system is designed to take wha... (more)
+The entire system is ... (more)

 Ron Paul: The Nanny State Can't Last